jhannah/jays.net/weeds_escalation.md

 E5: Nancy assaults Celia and one of Guillermo's men, probably saving Celia's life.
 Andy learns how exploitative coyotes can be to migrants.
 He shoots the coyote in the knee in self defense (largely by accident).
-Nancy discovers her retail front has a tunnel to Mexico in the back room.
+Nancy discovers her retail front has a tunnel to Tijuana in the back room.

 E6: Nancy goes through the tunnel, sees the big boss (Esteban).
 Nancy is kidnapped by Esteban, quickly sent back to America.

-E7: Nancy insists on seeing Esteban again, discovers he's the mayor of the town where the tunnel ends.
+E7: Nancy insists on seeing Esteban again, discovers he's the mayor of Tijuana.

 E8: Nancy goes over Guillermo's head to Esteban, making Guillermo angry.
 Andy is a coyote now, running people across the border.
 Nancy and Esteban are at lunch, a drive-by